gui-bonnis/machfiles/README.md

 1) Create a script to initiate git repo and start any new project using any template (test, ci/cd, code as infra, so on...) plus git ignore and commit it

 2) create run default config for java prod mode and debug mode
+3) java coding configuration
+  Create menu for refactoring
+4) Execute code lint and code Sonar verification at some point
+5) Execute test when editin test file, need to determine better the event

+20) Create menu for file manipulation at Lexplorer